 THE MANUSCRIPT

-The manuscript will be double spaced with one-inch margins on all four sides.
+The manuscript should be double-spaced with one-inch margins on all four sides.
 (The proposal and synopsis above are single-spaced.
-The manuscript is double-spaced.
+The manuscript is double-spaced.)

 If the manuscript is not complete, let us know.
-But if you are a first-time author it will be tough to know if you can finish the book well.
-We recommend you finish the book first before submitting it to a publisher.
+But if you are a first-time author, it will be tough to know if you can finish the book well.
+We recommend you finish the book first before submitting it to any publisher.

 A COURSE ON HOW TO WRITE A BOOK PROPOSAL